Onedean/AttnTUL/README.md

 # Datasets

 We conducted extensive experiments on three different types of real trajectory data sets: [**Gowalla**](http://snap.stanford.edu/data/loc-gowalla.html) check-in dataset, [**Shenzhen**](https://github.com/HunanUniversityZhuXiao/PrivateCarTrajectoryData) private car dataset and [**Geolife**](https://www.microsoft.com/en-us/research/project/geolife-building-social-networks-using-human-location-history/) personal travel dataset.
-The **Shenzhen** data set is obtained from others according to the agreement, due to privacy issues, we public part of the **Shenzhen** processed data in an anonymous form.
-The preprocessed data is included in data/shenzhen/process/shenzhen-mini-120.pkl file.

-## Split Data

-training (60%) , validation (20%) and testing (20%), respectively.
+The sample data to evaluate our model can be found in the data folder, which contains three different data sets and ready for directly used.

 # Usage: